 For reconstruction and relocation activities, the homeowner must agree to own the home and use it as their primary residence for a period of 15 years after reconstruction or successful relocation, as secured through a Sworn Grant Agreement in compliance with Rule 35.4 of the Puerto Rico Civil Procedure Rules, 32 LPRA Ap.
 V, R.35.4 (Entry of Judgement by Confession), and a Direct Mortgage Deed with Imposition of Restrictive Covenants, which shall be recorded in the Puerto Rico Property Registry.
-The latter, is a unit of the Puerto Rico Department of Justice. the forgivable promissory note and lien.
-If a homeowner moves, sells, or otherwise alienates the property the home within the first five years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
-If a homeowner moves, sells, or otherwise alienates the property the home after five years but before completing the 15-year affordability period, the amount of benefit that must be repaid will be determined by the amortization schedule for the remaining years.
+The latter is a unit of the Puerto Rico Department of Justice.
+If a homeowner moves, sells, leases, transfers, exchanges, donates, vacates, abandons or otherwise alienates the property within the first five (5) years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
+If a homeowner moves, sells, leases, transfers, exchanges, donates, vacates, abandons or otherwise alienates the property after five (5) years, but before completing the 15-year affordability period, the amount of benefit that must be repaid will be determined by the straight-line, linear amortization schedule for the remaining years.

-For rehabilitation activities only, the ownership and occupancy compliance period will be three years as secured through a Sworn Grant Agreement in compliance with the above mentioned Rule 35.4, supra.
-If a homeowner moves, sells, or otherwise alienates the property the home within the first three years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
+For repair activities only, the ownership and occupancy compliance period will be three (3) years as secured through a Sworn Grant Agreement in compliance with the above-mentioned Rule 35.4, supra.
+If a homeowner moves, sells, leases, transfers, exchanges, donates, vacates, abandons or otherwise alienates the property within the first three (3) years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
+Further information about program award requirements, occupancy and residency periods, ongoing monitoring during compliance periods, and/or applicant responsibilities related to acceptance of an R3 Program award can be found in the R3 Program Guidelines, available at www.cdbg-dr.pr.gov.